membranes/systems/docs/source/data/controls.md

 <br>

 Do "… any export controls or other regulatory restrictions apply to the dataset or to individual instances?"
-[1, 2]
+[1, 2] &nbsp; Please, study **Section 3.6 of** [2] for more details.

 <br>